Kenneth D. Bailey: Biography

 At Quantico in June 1941, he joined the 5th Marine Regiment as a company commander.
 In February 1942, his unit was redesignated the 1st Marine Raider Battalion.
 The unit was ordered to Marine Corps Recruit Depot San Diego at San Diego, California, in April 1942, and on April 30, 1942, reached Tutuila, American Samoa.
 He was promoted to major on May 8, 1942.

 During the invasion of Tulagi, Solomon Islands, at the beginning of the Guadalcanal Campaign on August 7, 1942, Captain Bailey led a successful assault against a Japanese machine gun nest.
 Although seriously wounded, he directed the action of his company until forcibly evacuated.
 For his "conspicuous gallantry and intrepidity," he was awarded the Silver Star for his actions on Tulagi.

 Bailey later moved with his unit to Guadalcanal.
 As commanding officer of Company C, 1st Marine Raider Battalion, he led his men in repulsing a Japanese attack, which had penetrated American lines during the Battle of Edson's Ridge, 12 to September 14, 1942.
 Despite a severe head wound, he directed his men for more than 10 hours of fierce hand-to-hand combat.
 "His great personal valor while exposed to constant and merciless enemy fire, and his indomitable fighting spirit inspired his troops to heights of heroic endeavor which enabled them to repulse the enemy and hold Henderson Field."

-Major Bailey was killed in action on September 26, 1942, while heading his men in an attack on the Japanese at the Matanikau River on Guadalcanal (see Actions along the Matanikau).
+Major Bailey was killed in action on September 26, 1942, while leading his men in an attack on the Japanese at the Matanikau River on Guadalcanal (see Actions along the Matanikau).
 He was buried on Guadalcanal, but his remains were reinterred in Spring Hill Cemetery, Danville, Illinois, in June 1948.